Marg (magazine)

 Marg (Pathway) is a quarterly Indian art magazine and a publisher of books on the arts, based in Mumbai.
 It began in 1946, with writer Mulk Raj Anand as its founding editor.
-He intended it to be a loose encyclopaedia of the arts of India and related civilizations.
+It was initially intended to be an encyclopaedia of the arts and culture of India and South Asia.

 The magazine was mainly funded by J.R.D.
 Tata of the Tata Group at its inception.
 Later on, after 1951 and until 1986, it was mostly funded by the Tata Group companies; then the National Centre for Performing Arts (NCPA) was formed as a trust with Marg as a division of NCPA.
 Since 2010 it has been functioning as an independent not-for-profit organization, The Marg Foundation.

-Currently the editors are Jyotindra Jain and Naman Ahuja.
+The current General Editor is Naman Parmeshwar Ahuja and the current General Manager is Jyotsna Nambiar.
 Marg is one of the oldest and most respected art book publishers in India.
 It seeks corporate and private sponsorship to subsidize the cost of its publications.

 Each year, apart from its four magazine issues it also publishes a book every quarter, and a few special publications on the subject of Indian and related art and heritage.
 It has also produced a series of documentary films on heritage sites and a film on Bombay/Mumbai.